Camille Desmoulins: Political career, Le Vieux Cordelier, and downfall

 Desmoulins took an active part in the 10 August 1792 attack on the Tuileries Palace.
+Despite his belief that the turmoil had concluded, Robespierre disagreed by asserting that it marked merely the beginning.
 Immediately afterwards, as the Legislative Assembly (France) crumbled and various factions contended for control of the country, he was appointed Secretary-General to Georges Danton, who had assumed the role of Justice Minister.
-On 8 September, 1792, he was elected as a deputy from Paris to the new National Convention.
+On 8 September 1792 he was elected as a deputy from Paris to the new National Convention.
 He was affiliated with The Mountain, and voted for the establishment of the Republic and the execution of Louis XVI.
 His political views were closely aligned with those of Danton and, initially, Robespierre.